Endowed Chairs

 Established in 1944 as the School’s first endowed professorship through a gift made by Mr. R. Livingston Ireland, Jr., Mrs. Margaret Allen Ireland and Miss Elisabeth F. Ireland in memory of Kate Hanna Harvey (Mrs. Perry N. Harvey).
 Mrs. Harvey was active on the governing bodies of many health agencies in Cleveland.
 She helped to make possible the post-graduate courses in Public Health Nursing at the Frances Payne Bolton School of Nursing and the establishment of the University Nursing District.
 The professorship was and is still focused on the teaching of public health nursing, which was essential for nursing preparation in the post-World War II era.
 In 1982, it became the second fully endowed professorship for FPB and the first endowed chair in the country in public health nursing.

-Carolyn Harmon Still
+Carolyn Still Headshot 2024

 The Medical Mutual of Ohio Kent W. Clapp Professorship in Nursing